mata649/costa_rica_supermarkets_scrapper/README.md

 ## Running ETL Process

     py main.py --help
-With the previous command you can see the general information of the program and also the supermarkets that you can choose, at the time of writing this readme, you can choose:
+With the previous command, you can see the general information of the program and also the supermarkets that you can choose, at the time of writing this readme, you can choose:

  - pequeno_mundo
  - pricesmart